VISIBOX FAQs

 What are the system requirements for Visibox?

-On Macintosh, Visibox requires MacOS 10.13 (High Sierra) or better.
+On Macintosh, Visibox requires MacOS 11 (Big Sur) or better.

 On Windows, we recommend Windows 10 or better.